Aliases for GLYAT Gene

 External Ids for GLYAT Gene

 The glycine-N-acyltransferase protein conjugates glycine with acyl-CoA substrates in the mitochondria.
 The protein is thought to be important in the detoxification of endogenous and xenobiotic acyl-CoA's.
 Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for GLYAT Gene

 GLYAT (Glycine-N-Acyltransferase) is a Protein Coding gene.
-Diseases associated with GLYAT include substance-induced psychosis and osteogenesis imperfecta, type i.
-Among its related pathways are Metabolism and Glucose / Energy Metabolism.
-GO annotations related to this gene include transferase activity, transferring acyl groups and glycine N-benzoyltransferase activity.
-An important paralog of this gene is GLYATL3.
+Diseases associated with GLYAT include Hairy Tongue and Contractural Arachnodactyly, Congenital.
+Among its related pathways are Tyrosine metabolism and Cytochrome P450 - arranged by substrate type.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring acyl groups and glycine N-benzoyltransferase activity.
+An important paralog of this gene is GLYATL2.

 Mitochondrial acyltransferase which transfers an acyl group to the N-terminus of glycine and glutamine, although much less efficiently.
 Can conjugate numerous substrates to form a variety of N-acylglycines, with a preference for benzoyl-CoA over phenylacetyl-CoA as acyl donors.
 Thereby detoxify xenobiotics, such as benzoic acid or salicylic acid, and endogenous organic acids, such as isovaleric acid.